Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements: Introduction

 The paper is organized as follows.
-We begin by describing the general communication scenario involving multiple spatially separated senders and a single receiver, and outline how the observed input-output statistics can be used for self-testing.
+We begin in Sec. \ref{Self-testing in Communication Scenario} by describing the general communication scenario involving multiple spatially separated senders and a single receiver, and outline how the observed input-output statistics can be used for self-testing.
 We then discuss why not all extremal quantum correlations in such communication settings imply self-testing.
 The communication task used for self-testing is then introduced, and a specific case involving two senders and one receiver is explicitly demonstrated.
-The next section has been dedicated to proving the self-testing of the $n-$party GHZ measurement from the maximum value of the success metric of the proposed communication task.
-Subsequently, we have analyzed the robustness of the self-testing protocol.
+Sec. \ref{self-testing GHZ measurments} is dedicated to proving the self-testing of the $n-$party GHZ measurement from the maximum value of the success metric of the proposed communication task.
+In Sec. \ref{Robust Self-testing of partial Bell basis measurements} we analyze the robustness of the self-testing protocol \re for $n\leq7$ \blk.
 Motivated by experimental feasibility, we then modify the task to design a protocol capable of self-testing a three-outcome partial Bell basis measurement that can be readily implemented in an optical setup.
-Finally, we conclude with a discussion of the broader implications, limitations, and potential directions for future research.
+We conclude in Sec. \ref{conclusion} with a discussion of the broader implications, limitations, and potential directions for future research.